mbentley/docker-app-advisor/README.md

 ## Using Application Advisor

-I would suggest checking out the [Running Apring Application Advisor](https://docs.vmware.com/en/Tanzu-Spring-Runtime/Commercial/Tanzu-Spring-Runtime/app-advisor-run-app-advisor-cli.html) documentation in full but here are some very basic commands:
+I would suggest checking out the [Running Apring Application Advisor](https://docs.vmware.com/en/Tanzu-Spring-Runtime/Commercial/Tanzu-Spring-Runtime/app-advisor-run-app-advisor-cli.html) documentation in full as you also need to install the `advisor` command.
+The [Dockerfile](./Dockerfile) also has some commented out commands to get you started - you could run the `advisor` client in the container but that's not the intended usage.

+Here are some very basic commands:

 ```bash
 advisor build-config get